It’s Wonderful to be a Non-Smoker!

 Two Ways to Learn How to Quit

 Dr Symonds has written three books on smoking.
-The latest one, 'Quit Smoking with the Symonds Method', is due out soon.
-It’s intended for smokers who want to quit but find it too difficult on their own, or for those who’ve ‘tried everything’ but still find success eludes them.
+The latest one, 'Quit Smoking with the Symonds Method', is intended for smokers who want to quit but find it too difficult on their own, or for those who’ve ‘tried everything’ but still find success eludes them.

 ‘Quit Smoking with the Symonds Method’ is a dedicated how-to-do-it e-book; a paperback version is on the way.
 It’s interactive and interesting to follow.
 Once you've worked your way through it you'll gain something you probably didn't have before: understanding.
 Then quitting will be easy.

 Dr Symonds’s unique method is available via a private one-on-one video link.
 The sessions are interactive and tailored to the situation and needs of the individual smoker – it’s not just a lecture.
 And there are no horrible pictures!